Bluehost Vs HostGator: Who Wins Our Head-To-Head Comparison?

 In conclusion, we can say that comparing BlueHost vs. HostGator was a difficult task.
 But the victory goes to BlueHost with just a point ahead.
 It is a close call, though.

-Regardless if you choose HostGator or BlueHost, you cannot go wrong – they both have their advantages and will not let you down.
+Regardless of whether you choose HostGator or BlueHost, you cannot go wrong – they both have their advantages and will not let you down.
 And when choosing the web hosting that will help you develop your blog, website, or an online store – you need to be sure that all the processes will go smooth and hassle-free.